hemantjuyal/DigitalTwin/README.md

 Each Robotic Palletizer has the following properties -
 1. RoboticPalletizerID : It uniquely identifies each Robotic Palletizer.
-2. Alert :
+2. Alert : Raises a warning when alert is sent from the local machine.
+The alert can be observed by a change in color of the Robotic Palletizer when certain components of the Palletizer display values in an abormal range.

 Each Robotic Palletizer has 6 components having individual properties -

 1. Robotic Arm

    a.
-Robotic Arm ID : It uniquely identifies each Robotic Arm.
+Robotic Arm ID : A unique identifier assigned to each robotic arm for identification.

    b.
-Robotic Arm Status :
+Robotic Arm Status : Indicates the current operational state of the robotic arm, whether it is active or idle.

    c.
-Robotic Arm Power Consumption
+Robotic Arm Power Consumption : The amount of electrical power consumed by the robotic arm during its operation, measured in watts.

    d.
-Robotic Arm Operating Speed
+Robotic Arm Operating Speed : The speed at which the robotic arm performs its tasks, determining the velocity of its movements.

    e.
-Robotic Arm Load Capacity
+Robotic Arm Load Capacity : The maximum weight or load that the robotic arm is designed to carry or manipulate without exceeding its specified limits.

 2. Conveyor Belt

    a.
-Conveyor Belt Speed
+Conveyor Belt Speed : The rate at which the conveyor belt moves, determining the speed of material or objects being transported.

 3. Light Curtain Sensor

    a.
-Beam Resolution
+Beam Resolution : The level of detail or granularity in the light curtain sensor's detection, influencing its precision.

    b.
-Detection Range
+Detection Range : The maximum distance over which the light curtain sensor can detect objects or interruptions in the beam.

 4. Pallet Turn Table

    a.
-Pallet TurnTable Rotation Speed
+Pallet TurnTable Rotation Speed : The speed at which the pallet turn table rotates, influencing the efficiency of pallet handling.

 5. Door

    a.
-Door - Last Accessed Time
+Door - Last Accessed Time : The timestamp indicating the most recent time the door was accessed or opened.

    b.
-Door Status
+Door Status : The current state of the door, such as "Open" or "Closed".

 6. Pallet Stretch Machine

    a.
-Plastic Wrapping Speed
+Plastic Wrapping Speed : The speed at which the pallet stretch machine wraps plastic around the pallet.

    b.
-Pallet Stretch Machine Film Roll Status
+Pallet Stretch Machine Film Roll Status : Indicates whether the film roll used for wrapping is available or needs replacement.

    c.
-Pallet Stretch Machine Wrapping Film Usage
+Pallet Stretch Machine Wrapping Film Usage : The amount of wrapping film consumed by the pallet stretch machine during operations.

 During a live project demonstration, real-time data changes are reflected on Unity 3D.